Psychology and Cognitive Neuroscience

 About this course

 Cognitive neuroscience looks at how our brains support our thoughts, feelings and actions.
-This specialised degree will develop your expert knowledge and understanding of this field to a more advanced level.
-You will study core psychology modules with cognitive neuroscience practicals.
-You'll also explore topics such as brain imaging, behavioural measurement and physiological psychology.
+On this course, you'll study core psychology modules with cognitive neuroscience practicals.
+You'll develop skills in brain imaging, behavioural measurement and physiological psychology.

 Modules